 We store digital information we hold about you with a secure file hosting provider and a private server based in Ireland.
 We use many tools to protect your personal information against unauthorised access and disclosure, but no security system is impenetrable, so we make no guarantees.
 Any physical data we hold on you, such as a signed contract, is housed in a secure and locked filing cabinet within our alarmed premises.

-We work with third parties including Drupal, Adestra, Mailchimp Ethos and ePress to securely store your information.
+We work with third parties including Drupal, Marketo, Lead Intelligence, 3DVR Live, Ethos and Editorial Manager to securely store your information.

-Your personal information is retained while there is a legitimate reason to do so, unless you request its removal.
+Your personal information is retained while there is a legitimate reason to do so unless you request its removal.
 We will remove details as soon as is reasonably possible.
-If you ask to unsubscribe from our services, we would still need to retain your name and contact details for suppression purposes, for example if you did not want to receive direct marketing from us.
-Personal information from inactive accounts is retained to comply with legal obligations, prevent fraud and to resolve disputes.
+If you ask to unsubscribe from our services, we would still need to retain your name and contact details for suppression purposes, for example, if you did not want to receive direct marketing from us.
+Personal information from inactive accounts is retained to comply with legal obligations, prevent fraud and resolve disputes.

 How to control the information we collect from you